keithrbennett/rexe/README.md

                              -os  to_s
                              -oy  YAML
-                             If 2 letters are provided, 1st is for tty devices, 2nd for block -r, --require REQUIRE(S)   Gems and built-in libraries to require, comma separated;
+                             If 2 letters are provided, 1st is for tty devices, 2nd for block --project-url              Outputs project URL on Github, then exits -r, --require REQUIRE(S)   Gems and built-in libraries to require, comma separated;
                              ! to clear all, or precede a name with '-' to remove -v, --version              Prints version and exits